jasujm/hrefs/docs/quickstart.rst

   the details of the referrable model.
 The URLs will be built by reversed routing, using the *primary key* of the model as parameters.

-* Have a primary key used as a router parameter in ``details_view``.
-In the above example ``Book.id`` is the primary key.
-This may or may not correspond to the primary key in a database, but ``hrefs`` really isn't concerned the database layer.
+* In the above example ``Book.id`` is the primary key.
+This may or may not correspond to the primary key in a database, but ``hrefs`` really isn't concerned with the database layer.
 By default, the primary key is the ``id`` field but can be configured.
 See :ref:`configure_key` for details.

+* The primary key name typically appears as a path parameter in the route, but this isn't required.
+Keys can be converted to and from both path and query parameters.
+Keys omitted from the path are assumed to be query parameters.

 .. note::